ArminJo/Arduino-OpenWindowAlarm/README.md

 2. Removing the VIN Voltage regulator saves 1.5 mA.
 3. Disconnecting the USB Pullup 152 resistor from 5 Volt (VCC) saves 2mA, but disables the USB interface and in turn the bootloader too.

-   But there is a solution: connect the resistor directly to the USB 5 Volt which is easily available at one side of the diode.
+   But there is a solution:
+   If you use a battery like on the picture below then just connect the resistor directly to the USB 5 Volt which is easily available at one side of the diode.
    The right side can be found by using a continuity tester.
 One side of this diode is connected to pin 8 of the ATtiny (VCC).
    The other side is connected to USB 5V.

+   If you plan to connect the WindowAlarm board to an USB power bank, you must disconnect the resistor after programming the device, otherwise it will need 10mA from the battery just for the resistor :-(.

+   Or flush first a new bootloader with [Burn_upgrade_micronucleus-t85_pullup_at_0.cmd](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/Burn_upgrade_micronucleus-t85_pullup_at_0.cmd) and then connect the resistor to P0 (Pin4).

 ![Final power reduction](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/Final-Version-Detail.jpg)
 After power reduction changes
 ![OpenWindowAlarm circuit with battery](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/OpenWindowAlarm1.jpg)